-All teens are likely to make driving mistakes, but crash risk is highest in the first year of having a license to drive.
-Adults can help prevent car accidents and increase teen driving safety by discussing proper technique and safety practices with your teen so they know how to avoid or correct common mistakes.
+All teens are likely to make some mistakes, but the risk of being in a crash is highest during their first year of driving.
+Parents and caregivers can help prevent teen car accidents by discussing and implementing proper technique and safety practices with new drivers.

 Common Teen Driving Mistakes

-Inexperience is the number one culprit in teen car accidents and injuries.
-Things like over-correcting, which makes a dangerous situation worse, require emergency handling skills that only come with more time behind the wheel.
-As teens gain more experience, they learn to anticipate and compensate better for dangerous situations.
-Some errors in judgement, however, are poor choices, such as driving under the influence, driving while tired, and other preventable driving mistakes.
+Inexperience is often the number one culprit in teen car accidents and injuries.
+Mistakes like overcorrecting can make a dangerous situation worse.
+Avoiding these mistakes requires emergency handling skills that only develop with more time behind the wheel.
+As teens gain more experience, they learn to anticipate changes in traffic patterns and defensive driving becomes second nature.

 In Nevada, texting, accessing the Internet, or using handheld cell phones while driving is illegal.
 Making sure that your children understand the importance of focusing on the road is a crucial aspect of teen driving safety.